Xetera/ghost-cursor/README.md

 - **selector:** CSS selector or ElementHandle to identify the target element.
 - **options (optional):** Additional options for moving.
-  - `paddingPercentage (number):` Percentage of padding to be added around the element.
-Default is `0`.
+  - `paddingPercentage (number):` Percentage of padding to be added inside the element.
+Default is `0` (may move to anywhere within the element). `100` will always move to center of element.
   - `waitForSelector (number):` Time to wait for the selector to appear in milliseconds.
 Default is to not wait for selector.
   - `moveDelay (number):` Delay after moving the mouse in milliseconds.
 Default is `0`.
 If `randomizeMoveDelay=true`, delay is randomized from 0 to `moveDelay`.
   - `randomizeMoveDelay (boolean):` Randomize delay between actions from `0` to `moveDelay`.
 Default is `true`.